‘The Ballerina of Auschwitz’ Soars Over Victimhood

 Insights Into True Faith

-As Edie, Magda, and the rest of the young women learn to survive at camp, readers are exposed to more than the horrors of prison life and the subhuman conditions of the camps; they are also reminded that it’s easy to wallow in grief and despair.
+As Edie, Magda, and the rest of the young women learn to survive at camp, readers are exposed to more than the horrors of prison life and the subhuman conditions of the camps.
+They are also reminded that it’s easy to wallow in grief and despair.
 There are reports of young people throwing themselves at the electric fence for a quick end; they’ve lost all hope and faith.

-This clear insight in the midst of her hellish circumstances helps Edie soldier on, to encourage and support the other girls, and to keep her faith.
+This clear insight in the midst of her hellish circumstances helps Edie to soldier on, to encourage and support the other girls, and to keep her faith.

 A (Mostly) YA Story

 It’s a counterargument to the victim culture pervasive among today’s youth and as good a reason as any for young people to grab a copy of this book.
-It’s history told and actually lived—making her story that much more powerful.
+It’s history told and actually lived, making her story that much more powerful.

 The publishers have touted the book as the YA edition of “The Choice,” recommending it for children ages 12 and up.
 Parents may need to read the book before passing it down to younger children.
 Certain scenes may be too disturbing for innocent minds, especially if they’re not used to reading about such horrors.
 In addition, this is a coming-of-age book, and although the camps weren’t ideal places to learn about the birds and the bees, that’s exactly what Edie had to do.